selwynpolit/d9book/book/twig.md

 {{ drupal_block('plugin_id') }}
 ```

-It looks like the best source of information is really in the [source file](https://git.drupalcode.org/project/twig_tweak/-/blob/3.x/src/TwigTweakExtension.php) or at: web/modules/contrib/twig_tweak/src/TwigExtension.php

-All the variations are listed there including the instructions to get
-drush to list all the blocks on your site.
+You can get drush to list all the blocks on your site with:

 ```bash
 drush ev "print_r(array_keys(\Drupal::service('plugin.manager.block')->getDefinitions()));"
 ```

-It outputs something like:
+to get:

 ![Block listing](/images/block_listing.png)

 ### Display filter form block

-You can then use this to display your ajax exposed filter form block
+You can use this to display your ajax exposed filter form block:

 ```twig
     {{ drupal_block('views_exposed_filter_block:news_listing_for_news_landing-page_1') }}